microsoft/vscode-remote-try-java/README.md

 2. If you're not yet in a development container, press <kbd>F1</kbd> and run the **Remote-Container: Open Folder in Container...** command.

-3. Selected cloned copy of this folder, wait for the container to start, and try things out!
+3. Selected a cloned copy of this folder, wait for the container to start, and try things out!

 ## Contributing